OWASP/owasp-mastg/tests-beta/android/MASVS-NETWORK/MASTG-TEST-0x20-2.md

 ## Overview

-When you analyze the enabled TLS protocol versions statically, the result can be that multiple versions are enabled in the application.
-Depending on the configuration of the server, one of those versions is chosen.
+While static analysis can identify configurations that allow insecure TLS versions, it may not accurately reflect the actual protocol used during live communications.
+This is because TLS version negotiation occurs between the client (app) and the server at runtime, where they agree on the most secure, mutually supported version.

-To reveal the actually used version, you can observe the traffic on the network, which will show the version the application and the server agreed on.
+By capturing and analyzing real network traffic, you can observe the TLS version actually negotiated and in use.
+This approach provides an accurate view of the protocol's security, accounting for the server’s configuration, which may enforce or limit specific TLS versions.

-If static analysis is not possible, analyzing the used TLS version on a network level can be a possible way of revealing an insecure version.
+In cases where static analysis is either incomplete or infeasible, examining network traffic can reveal instances where insecure TLS versions (e.g., TLS 1.0 or TLS 1.1) are actively in use.

 ## Steps